-Following the rally in the first half of 2019, bitcoin prices again collapsed, dipping back below $5,000 by March of this year after nine straight months of losses.
+Following the rally in the first half of 2019, bitcoin prices again collapsed, dipping back to $5,000 by March of 2020 after nine straight months of losses.
 Then, like stocks in the wake of the February-March market crash, bitcoin rallied again, but really took off in the last three months of 2020, more than doubling its December 2017 by year’s end.

 The same thing would have happened if you bought on the rally in mid-2019.
-And if bitcoin was your first investment to start 2021, well, you’ve already lost money.
+And if bitcoin was your first investment to start 2021, well, you’re likely enjoying modest gains.

 But is Bitcoin a Good Long-Term Investment?

-Perhaps this time the steep drop-off is little more than a needed pullback after nearly quadrupling in price over the prior three months.
+Perhaps this time the cryptocurrency is entering a period of sustained growth.
 The problem is there’s no way of knowing for sure.
 Bitcoin has so little history as an asset, and what little history it does have suggests that when the price goes south, it reaaallly goes south.

-I’m sure it will back at some point.
+Bitcoin will likely set new highs in the future.
 We just don’t know if that will be tomorrow, a few weeks from now, or another year from now.
 I’m not dismissing bitcoin’s utility in today’s digital world.
 It clearly has a place as the global financial system becomes increasingly digital and interconnected.
 It’s not going away.